Manufacturer: Pictek Direct

 Release Date: 3/24/2016

 Well, this is a strange thing, I usually choose high-end well-known brands over generic/start-up brands, but I needed something more simple as I’m not a macro type of person.
-Sure I have a few fancy keyboards like the Roccat ISKU FX, Cyborg Strike 5, and even an Alienware keyboard, but I realized that the price hike is just for more keys that I don’t use.
+Sure I have a few fancy keyboards like the Roccat ISKU FX, Cyborg Strike 5, and even an Alienware keyboard, but I realized that the price hike is just for more keys than I don’t use.
 With Cyborg going out of business, and their entire keyboard and mouse catalog haven’t been updated in years, I decided to downsize and just go for something simple.
 I picked my favorite features for keyboards and that was backlighting and great key feedback.
 After sorting through various keyboards on Amazon I came across Pictek.
 They are a small German gaming company that is just starting up, but everyone is raving about their products and I can see why.

 When I got the box I was a little worried.
-It’s just a generic blank cardboard box with two pieces of poorly fitted foam and a small fold out paper.
+It’s just a generic blank cardboard box with two pieces of poorly fitted foam and a small fold-out paper.
 I had to tell myself this isn’t Razer or Mad Catz who can spend big budgets even on the packaging.
 After picking up the keyboard my worries went away some as it was very heavy, and made of solid aluminum.
-The only plastic on this thing are the keys which are awesome.
-The design itself is super sleek and doesn’t look low budget.
+The only plastic on this thing is the keys which are awesome.
+The design itself is super sleek and doesn’t look low-budget.
 The palm rest is textured and raised off the keyboard, while there are various LEDs around the keyboard.
-The most important part are the keys and they feel amazing.
+The most important part is the keys and they feel amazing.
 You would expect this type of quality from a $150 Razer or Corsair keyboard, but it isn’t any of those.